 (4) If the operator of an aquatic facility is given an improvement order, the operator of the facility, or each operator if there is more than one, must ensure that the order is complied with.

-(5) The time within which an order must be complied with may, before that time has expired, be extended by the EDPH or, in the case of an order given by an environmental health officer, an environmental health officer of the local government.
+(5) The time within which an order must be complied with may, before that time has expired, be extended by the Chief Health Officer or, in the case of an order given by an authorised officer, an authorised officer of the local government.

-(6) If an improvement order is complied with, the EDPH or, in the case of an order given by an environmental health officer, an environmental health officer of the local government must note the date of compliance on the order or a copy of it and, if asked to do so by the operator of the facility, give a copy of the order as noted to the operator.
+(6) If an improvement order is complied with, the Chief Health Officer or, in the case of an order given by an authorised officer, an authorised officer of the local government must note the date of compliance on the order or a copy of it and, if asked to do so by the operator of the facility, give a copy of the order as noted to the operator.

+[Regulation 22 amended: Gazette 10 Jan 2017 p.
+259 and 260.]

 23. Closing facilities

-(1) The EDPH or an environmental health officer of the local government of the district in which an aquatic facility is located may give the operator of the facility a closure order in respect of the facility if satisfied that —
+(1) The Chief Health Officer or an authorised officer of the local government of the district in which an aquatic facility is located may give the operator of the facility a closure order in respect of the facility if satisfied that —

 (a) the operator is not complying with regulation 19(1) or (2) to the extent to which the operator must comply with that provision and either —